 16. Names of the horses that placed first, second, and third by the judges; and

-17. The standard symbols for breaks and park-outs shall be used if applicable;
+17. Standard symbols for breaks and park-outs, if applicable;

 (i) Indicate drivers racing with a provisional license; and